Aurelius202/RAMBO/README.md

 **A Dash-based application for interactive analysis and visualization of Raman spectra in biomedical research.**

 ## 📌 Overview
-RAMBO is designed to streamline the analysis of Raman spectroscopy data for biological tissues (e.g., bone, cartilage, muscle).
-It provides an interactive web interface for preprocessing, peak detection, normalization, and visualization, with optional deep learning integration for advanced analysis.
+RAMBO is designed to streamline the analysis of Raman spectroscopy data for five biological tissues (bone, cartilage, skeletal muscle, tendon and adipose tissue).
+It provides an interactive web interface for preprocessing, peak detection, normalization, and visualization, with optional deep learning integration for automated tissue classification.

 ## ✨ Features
 - **Interactive Dashboard**: Upload, process, and visualize Raman spectra in real-time.